CalyxOS/calyxos.org/android-one-devices.md

 | Nokia | 6.1 plus | Worldwide* | Snapdragon 636 | $205 | Bootloader unlock concerns | Yes | Not available |
 | Nokia | 7 plus | Worldwide* | Snapdragon 660 | $315 | Bootloader unlock concerns | Not yet | Not available |
 | Nokia | 7.1 | Worldwide* | Snapdragon 636 | Unavailable | Bootloader unlock concerns | Not yet | Not available |

+Note:
+* Unless explicitly stated, the prices are for the lowest variant available, even if it has less RAM than higher variants

 Bootloader unlock process: